Here's How To Read Your Eye Prescription and Impress Your Optometrists

 Now that you know the basics of your eye prescription, it’s time to show your doc just how brilliant you are by interpreting the prescription notes.
 The notes section of your script is where your optometrist will indicate whether you need any specialized coatings or whether you’ll need progressive lenses.

 • Progressive lenses.
 Progressive lenses allow your glasses to work on three different levels: close-up, middle distance, and long-distance.
-They’re the newer, updated version of bifocals, and progressive lenses no longer have a line across the lens.
+They’re the newer, updated version of bifocals, and progressive lenses no longer have a line across the lens the way bifocals do.
 If you need progressive lenses, your doc will indicate it in the notes.

 • Blue-Light.
 While anti-glare lenses might be effective in front of a computer screen, blue-light lenses are in a whole other playing field.
 Part of why many find working at a computer all day to be so exhausting is due to the blue light that it emits, which can lead to headaches and discomfort.
 Blue-light blocking lenses can be particularly useful in this case.